kbdnr/Coniunctio/README.md

 # Coniunctio
+ > Coniunctio.
+Literally, “conjunction,” used in alchemy to refer to chemical combinations; psychologically, it points to the union of opposites and the birth of new possibilities.

-Code snippets and saves from the latest album [Coniuntio](https://unifactor.bandcamp.com/album/coniunctio)
+Code snippets and saves from the latest album [Coniunctio](https://unifactor.bandcamp.com/album/coniunctio)

 ## EXP-Series
 Four of the album tracks are titled 'exp x' and were originally slated for a release with Experimedia.
 Most of these tracks are sparce were designed to pair with audio-visual performances with [REW](https://vimeo.com/rewmedia).
 My favorite of these tracks (the four found on the album) have been making appearances in Spednar live sets for a while.
 Included is code related to the original tracks.